ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/07--concurrency-and-asynchronous-patterns/terms.md

 A *Promise* is the counterpart to a Future.
-It represents the producer side of the asynchronous operation, which will provide a result to its associated Future, thus, fulfilling or rejecting the Promise.
+It represents the producer side of the asynchronous operation, which will provide a result to its associated Future.
+Eventually, the Promise will be fulfilled or rejected.

 Three steps of its mechanism: